megacamelus/camel-upstream-info/camel-documentation/camel-openstack-keystone.md

 </table>

-If you need more precise domain settings, you can create a new object of the type **org.openstack4j.model.identity.v3.Domain** and send in the message body.
+If you need more precise domain settings, you can create a new object of the type `org.openstack4j.model.identity.v3.Domain` and send in the message body.

-# groups
+## Groups

-## Operations you can perform with the Group producer
+### Operations you can perform with the Group producer

 <table>
 <colgroup>